SimonWaldherr/check-deadlines-action/README.md

 # Check Deadlines Action

 A GitHub Action to check for deadlines in source code comments.
 It searches for the `@CHECK` annotation and verifies if the specified deadline has passed.
-If it has, it prints the line and returns an error.
+If it has, it [prints the line and returns an error](https://github.com/SimonWaldherr/check-deadlines-action/actions/runs/9997557613/job/27634393762).

 <details>
   <summary>@CHECK-Syntax</summary>

   ```
-  @CHECK(2024-06-30; Description; Additional; Info; Here)
+  @CHECK(2026-12-31; Description; Additional; Info; Here)
   ```

   1. **Date (YYYY-MM-DD)**: The first component is the deadline date in the `YYYY-MM-DD` format.
 This is the date by which the task or reminder should be completed.
 The action checks this date against the current date to determine if the deadline has passed.